-This fall art, culture, philosophy, science, technology and industry come together in one new event: Brave New World.
-It will be the place to be for professionals that want to know more on what the future holds in store and which ethical questions will arise.
+Art, culture, philosophy, science, technology and industry come together in one event: Brave New World.
+It is the place to be for professionals that want to know more on what the future holds in store and which ethical questions will arise.
 The focus is not on the technological developments itself, but on the social and ethical impact.
 By asking questions, bringing forward ethical issues and looking at possible impacts of future innovations, we can prepare for the future before it is here.

 Visualising the future

 Brave New World is meant for CEO’s, innovation managers, policy officers, consultants, scientists, developers, artists, futurists, producers and many others involved in developing or advising on future innovations.
 The issues featured on the program are not only philosophical discussions, but can really inspire and incite new scientific or commercial developments, progress in policy and regulations, and bring about better cooperation between other sectors of industry.

 Visit www.bravenewworld.nl for more information about the event, the program, the location and the speakers, or to buy tickets.

 Many extraordinary and important discoveries have taken place in Leiden.
 It was the basis for sixteen Nobel Prize winners.
 Professor Ton van Raan thought that it was a pity these amazing discoveries and their link to Leiden we’re not better known.
 Inspired by the city walks he did with guests from afar, he developed the Leiden Discoveries Route, comprising of 28 discoveries in a host of different fields.

 Signs were placed around the city at locations linked to the discoveries.
 A special app was developed for mobiles, which would tell you the locations and give extra background information on the discoveries.
 Users can choose their own route, based on their interests and a rewarded for their effort.

 Thanks to the Leiden Discoveries route an important part of the rich cultural heritage of Leiden gets the attention it deserves.